ayush000/blood_bank/README.md

-A very simple config that integrates react with typescript and works server side
+A simple SPA that allows to add blood donors and lists them on a map in realtime.

+To start the app: `yarn start` and open `localhost:3000`